Using cookies on your website

 - Do I need analytics?
 If you are running a small website, sometimes just knowing the overall visitor numbers per month is all you need.
 If so, you can get basic numbers from the server statistics software or from an external service like Cloudflare (which sits in front of your website).
 Using a method like this makes it easier to comply with the cookie regulations.

 - If yes, do I really need Google Analytics?
 Google Analytics is huge and complex software and you will most likely only ever use a small part of it.
 There are a number of simpler, GDPR-focussed tools such as Fathom, Simple Analytics and Ticksel.
 These can be used without cookies but the downside is they are not free to use unlike Google Analytics.
-There is another newcomer called Koko which is free and works within WordPress – it doesn’t set cookies or need any third-parties to work.
+There is another newcomer called Koko which is free and works right within WordPress – it doesn’t set cookies or need any third-parties to work.
 However as yet it doesn’t provide information on a visitor’s device or geographic location but these are coming soon.

 - Yes, I am sure I need Google Analytics!
-If you are running a larger website and you do definitely need Google Analytics, social sharing buttons, and/or marketing cookies such as Facebook Pixel then you need to implement a cookie banner to obtain consent before these cookies are set on a visitor’s computer.
+If you are running a larger website and you do definitely need Google Analytics, and/or social sharing buttons, and/or marketing cookies such as Facebook Pixel then you need to implement a cookie banner to obtain consent before these cookies are set on a visitor’s computer.

 What is explicit consent?